isi-vista/adam/adam/experiment/README.md

 - graph_match_confirmation_threshold: Float - A value between 0 and 1 which indicates how much a new hypothesis must match a previous pattern to count as a successful match.
 - lexicon_entry_threshold: Float - A value between 0 and 1 which indicates what probability a concept should be allowed into the 'known' lexicon
 - smoothing_parameter: Float - A value between 0 and 1 which is generally small which smooths the probabilities over time.
-- random_seed: Integer - A seed for the RandomChooser which is used in this learner
+- random_seed: Integer (Optional: 0) - A seed for the RandomChooser which is used in this learner

 ## Specific Experiment Details
 Any experiment specific parameters that are built into the program are explained below.